jdmaras/weekend-jquery-salary-calculator/checklist.md

 [ ]- If monthly costs exceed 20k, add a red background color

-[ ] - Delete button that removes an employee from Dom (Does Not need to remove employee's salary from reported total)
+[x] - Delete button that removes an employee from Dom (Does Not need to remove employee's salary from reported total)

+[ ] - Base Styling

 -------------- STRETCH ------------------